sawyerWeld/GameTheoryNotes/Week_12/notes_and_quizzes.md

 ### English
 The price starts at zero or some reserve price.
 Bidders increase the price by some minimum bid or they can choose to play a jump-bid, bidding more than the minimum bid.
 At some point nobody bids any more and the auction is won by the most recent bidder.

+### Japanese
+The price starts at 0 and everyone is sitting down.
+The price increases slowly, with people sitting down to indicate that they would not like to pay that amount.
+Once they have sat down, they cannot get back up.
+When the last person sits down, they pay whatever the price was just before they sat.

 ## Quizzes

 ### Unit 4.2 Quiz